pubnub/pubnub-api/socket.io/README.md

 ### User Presence (Room Events: join, leave)

+>NOTE: You must enable presence on your PubNub account before this feature is available!
+Contact your Account Representative.

 Sometimes you want to put certain sockets in the same room, so that it's easy to broadcast to all of them together.